T. Rangachari

-Diwan Bahadur T. Rangachari CIE (1865–1945) was an Indian lawyer, politician, journalist, legislator.
+Diwan Bahadur T. Rangachari CIE (1865–1945) was an Indian lawyer, politician, journalist, legislator, and active in the Egmore clique.

 Early life

 Rangachari was born in 1865 in a prominent land-owning Iyengar family of the Madras Presidency.
 He had his education in Madras and graduated in law.
 He practised successfully as a lawyer before entering the Indian Independence Movement.